sleepjie/Valanar/Valanar Superdocument.md

 Due to their physicality, Halflings prefer warmer climates.
 The majority of the Halflings in Valanar live in The Westerlands as part of one of the world’s most homogenous societies.
 ### Draconians
 ##### Physical Traits
 The Drakkahn are the hybrid descendants of dragons and humans, their appearance embodying the formidable traits of their draconic ancestors.
-Towering over most other races, Drakkahn typically stand six to eight feet tall, with broad, powerful builds that emphasize their natural strength.
+Towering over most other races, Drakkahn typically stand six to seven feet tall, with broad, powerful builds that emphasize their natural strength.
 Their bodies are covered in tough, reptilian scales that shimmer in hues tied to their lineage: vibrant reds, blues, and greens for chromatic Drakkahn, and metallic golds, silvers, and bronzes for metallics.
 These scales, while not as durable as those of true dragons, offer significant natural protection, particularly against the elements.

 They possess angular, elongated faces crowned with rows of horns and facial spikes, which vary in size and shape depending on ancestry.
 Their eyes are strikingly dark with vertical, reptilian pupils and their mouths are filled with sharp teeth and a long, forked tongue to enhance their speech, lending it a sibilant quality that carries the deep pitch of a draconic growl.
 ##### Heritage & History